yavarguliyev/invoices_hub_express_js/README.md

 # ⚙️ Domain-Driven Design Principles and Patterns

-* GraphQL API with ExpressJS & TypeScript
+* REST API with ExpressJS & TypeScript
 * PostgreSQL with ORM for database management
 * Worker Threads to handle async processing
 * Redis for caching and queue management